intrepidlemon/uterus-mri/README.md

-## Deep learning based on magnetic resonance imaging for predictingoutcome of uterine fibroid embolization
+## Deep learning based on magnetic resonance imaging for predicting outcome of uterine fibroid embolization
 ### Running this project

 This project can be initiated using simple scripts.